Metropolis-Hastings transition kernel couplings: Metropolis--Hastings kernel couplings

 \subsection{Existence of a coupled acceptance mechanism}

 To prove Theorem~\ref{thm:repr} we must show that any MH-like transition kernel coupling $\bp \in \Gamma(P,P)$ arises from a proposal coupling $\bq \in \Gamma(Q,Q)$ and an acceptance indicator coupling $\bb$ with certain properties.
 In this subsection we show that for any $\bp \in \Gamma(P,P)$, there exists a kernel coupling $\bq \in \Gamma(Q,Q)$ and a coupled acceptance mechanism $\Phi$ relating $\bq$ and $\bp$.
 In the next subsection we show that we can transform this $\Phi$ into an acceptance coupling $\bb$.
 Finally, we use these results to prove our main theorem.
-Along the way we use the following objects, which are defined for $x \in \calX$ and $A \in \scrF$:
+We will make use of the following objects, which are defined for $x \in \calX$ and $A \in \scrF$:

 Note that these definitions depend only on the marginal kernels $Q$ and $P$.
-These objects have a simple interpretation in terms of the underlying chains:
+Each of the above has a simple interpretation in terms of the underlying chains: